openscad/openscad/README.md

 work using "Bash on Ubuntu on Windows" included as part of the Windows Linux Subsystem on Windows 10, no virtual machine required.

+First, follow the instructions at <http://mxe.cc/#requirements> to get the required tools for mxe cross building.

-First run the script to set up environment variables:
+Next run the script to set up environment variables:

     source ./scripts/setenv-mingw-x-build.sh 64

-Now run the following script to build MXE tools from source.
+Now run the script to build MXE tools from source.
 This may take 10G of diskspace under $HOME/openscad_deps and several hours of time.

     ./scripts/mingw-x-build-dependencies.sh